When will Enterprise Architect 13.5 be released officially?

 With no Project Browser in the Pro Cloud view [WebEA], how do you access an element directly, especially when not all elements are visualized on diagrams?
 The lack of the Project Browser is no problem if a package page included links to all elements in that package (as implied visually when you drag a package element onto a diagram as a List).
 Will version 13.5 do this?
 If not, must I assume that the modeling paradigm is: Every element must be on a diagram and access is always top-down via diagrams (rather bottom up via libraries/packages)?

 Regarding WebEA, we understand the concern about finding elements that don't exist on any diagram.
 There are various modeling scenarios where this situation occurs.
 Fortunately, in WebEA each package does provide links to its contained elements, regardless of whether those elements are in a diagram.
 There is in fact a simple way to navigate the model as a hierarchy in WebEA - it just doesn't provide the full tree view that you have in the desktop application.
-If you click the 'element branch' or 'hierarchy' icon top right of screen in WebEA, you can drill down from the top-level package to lower level packages.
+If you click the 'element branch' or 'hierarchy' icon on the top right of the screen in WebEA, you can drill down from the top-level package to lower level packages.
 If there is a child diagram for the selected package, it will display that diagram in the contents view on the left side.

 There is another icon next to the 'hierarchy' button to toggle that display so that all child nodes of the package, such as diagrams, elements and sub-packages, are displayed.
 So navigating the model hierarchy without placing elements on a diagram is certainly possible in WebEA.
 It means using more simplistic controls than a fully-fledged tree view though.
 Especially for review purposes and convenient navigation for web/mobile users, the visual Navigation Cells serve a useful purpose here.